Discover the Little Venice of Europe

 - The Chocolate Museum

-And this fountain is said to have inspired Disney’s Beauty and the Beast
+And the fountain Schewndi is said to have inspired Disney’s Beauty and the Beast.

 A day is more than enough to explore Colmar, and even half a day can give you a good sense of its charm.
 But if you have extra time, don’t stop here—explore the nearby villages: